Yinan-Hong/nft_crawler_project/README.md

 the price are converted to USD with the market price of KLAY at utc-time 00:00 on the day that NFT trade happened

+Statistics of NFT's market volume is in file:
+/home/yinan/result/opensea/statistics/collection_volume.csv

+Statistics of NFT trades in each collection is in file:
+/home/yinan/result/opensea/statistics/trade_cnt.csv

 Name            |Type           |Description
 ----------------|---------------|---------------
 timestamp	    |integer <int64>|UTC time